markalvincadangin/TaskTrackr/README.md

 2. Register a new account or log in.
 3. Start managing your tasks, projects, and groups!
 4. Set your reminder preferences in the Settings page.
+5. Switch between light and dark themes in your profile or settings.

 ---